2017 Solar Eclipse

 Where can I see the eclipse in the Smokies?The entire western half of Great Smoky Mountains National Park will fall under the path of totality for the eclipse, providing opportunities for viewing, weather permitting.
 The park is currently planning organized public viewing events at three locations in the park: Clingmans Dome; Cades Cove; and Oconaluftee.

 Clingmans Dome: Clingmans Dome Trailhead parking area will be converted to a special ticketed event site for experiencing the eclipse with the assistance of experts, educational exhibits, and story tellers.
-Tickets will be available for purchase on a first come first serve basis through a reservation service beginning on a date to be announced in February or March.
+Tickets will be available for purchase on a first come first serve basis through recreation.gov and are expected to go on sale March 1st.
+You must have a ticket to attend the event at Clingmans Dome.
 Clingmans Dome Road will be closed on Sunday, August 20th and Monday, August 21st to accommodate the special event.

 Cades Cove and Oconaluftee: The park is currently planning to host informal staff- guided eclipse viewing sites at Cable Mill (Cades Cove) and Oconaluftee Visitor Center.
 There will be no charge to participate.
 Vehicle access to these sites, though, may be closed when parking becomes full or roads become congested.